2025 Campeones Cup

-The 2025 Campeones Cup was the seventh edition of the Campeones Cup, an annual North American soccer match contested between the reigning champion of Major League Soccer (MLS) and the winner of the Campeón de Campeones of Liga MX.
+The 2025 Campeones Cup was the seventh edition of the Campeones Cup, an annual North American soccer match contested between the reigning champion of MLS Cup of the Major League Soccer (MLS) and the winner of the Campeón de Campeones of Liga MX.

-The match featured the LA Galaxy, winners of the 2024 MLS Cup, and Toluca, the winners of the Campeón de Campeones.
+The match featured the LA Galaxy, winners of the 2024 MLS Cup, and Toluca, the winners of the 2025 Campeón de Campeones.
 The LA Galaxy hosted the match on October 1, 2025, at Dignity Health Sports Park in Carson, California, United States.

 Venue

 LA Galaxy hosted the match at their home stadium, Dignity Health Sports Park on the campus of California State University, Dominguez Hills in the Los Angeles suburb of Carson, California, United States and the stadium's max capacity of 27,000.